tm571/aip-community-registry/11labs Conversational AI Agent - Workshop Widget/react-app-widget/README.md

 # eleven-labs-customer-support-demo

+# Before using

+1. Set your third party appId in `./foundry.config.json` under `site.application`.
+It should look like `ri.third-party-applications.main.application.xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx`
+2. Set your foundry URL in `./foundry.config.json` under `foundryUrl`.
+It should start with `https://`

+# Intro
 This project was generated with [`@osdk/create-app`](https://www.npmjs.com/package/@osdk/create-app) and demonstrates using the Ontology SDK package `@eleven-labs-customer-support-demo/sdk` with React on top of Vite.
 Check out the [Vite](https://vitejs.dev/guide/) docs for further configuration.

 ## Developing locally